Ksieber/piccolo/README.md

 ## Known Bugs:
  * If the rsID is not in the imputation used by PICs (1KGp1) then it returns the input rsID as the 1 causal SNP.
 This is almost certainly an erroneous credible set.
 This will also occur with rsIDs that do not exist.
 By default, pics.download() return NA.

- ## colocPics_GTEx.R
- This script will take input genetic signals and colocalize them with all GTEx eQTLs.
-This can only be run on the GSK filesystem currently.
-Use --help for options.